 All proposed amendments to the TIP are presented to the TPO's advisory committees for review and recommendation, and to the TPO Board for final approval.
-Inclusion on the agenda follows the

-TPO public notice requirement of at least five business days.
-Once TIP amendments are approved by the board, the amendments are incorporated into the adopted TIP and posted on TPO's website.
+Inclusion on the agenda follows the TPO public notice requirement of at least 14five business days.
+Once TIP amendments are approved by the TPO Bboard, the amendments are incorporated into the adopted TIP and posted on TPO's website (www.r2ctpo.org).
 The amending resolutions documenting the approval of the amendments are sent to FDOT staff.